Grimes: Musical style

-Grimes' music has been described with a number of labels, including synth-pop, electropop, art pop, indie pop, dream pop, experimental pop, pop, avant-garde pop, lo-fi, dance, witch house, electronic, glo-fi, bedroom pop, and electronica with elements of rock, hip hop, R&B, folk, drum and bass, and classical.
+Grimes' music has been described with a number of labels, including synth-pop, electropop, art pop, indie pop, dream pop, experimental pop, dance-pop, pop, avant-garde pop, lo-fi, dance, witch house, electronic, glo-fi, bedroom pop, and electronica with elements of rock, hip hop, R&B, folk, drum and bass, and classical.

 According to Vulture, "[Grimes moved away] from the creepy, lo-fi R&B of her early releases to the futuristic dance-pop of her...[third] album, Visions."
 For her fourth studio, Art Angels, Grimes learned how to play guitar and violin.
-She stated "I didn’t want to play the keys, ’cause I don’t want to be considered synth-pop."
-Rolling Stone described the album as a "[move away from her] hazy synth-pop toward an off-kilter guitars-and-beats sound," and "uses rock sounds in a really different context."
-Grimes described her fifth studio album Miss Anthropocene as "mostly ethereal nu metal."
+She stated "I didn't want to play the keys, 'cause I don't want to be considered synth-pop."
+Rolling Stone described the album as a move away from her "hazy synth-pop toward an off-kilter guitars-and-beats sound", and "uses rock sounds in a really different context".
+Grimes described her fifth studio album Miss Anthropocene as "mostly ethereal nu metal".
 The Guardian summarised her musical style: "By sounding a little like everything you've ever heard, the whole sounds like nothing you've ever heard."
 The Japan Times wrote that Grimes' "otherworldly, Ableton-assisted music is crammed full of hooks fit to sit alongside Rihanna and Taylor Swift in the Top 40".
 Dazed stated: "In a sense, she'd always thrived on being too pop for indie and too indie for pop".
 Her lyrics were described by The Guardian as "generally elusive and impressionistic, shying away from specifics".
 Grimes is a soprano.
-The Daily Telegraph described her vocals as "sweet, thin and hazy."
+The Daily Telegraph described her vocals as "sweet, thin and hazy".
 She utilizes looping and layering techniques, particularly with vocals; many of her songs feature layers of over fifty different vocal tracks which create an "ethereal" sound.
 Her lyrical themes include science fiction, feminism, and climate change.
 Her fifth studio album Miss Anthropocene has been considered to be a loose concept album about an "anthropomorphic goddess of climate change" inspired by Roman mythology and villainy.
-Heather Phares of AllMusic described the album as a "brooding embodiment of climate change."
+Heather Phares of AllMusic described the album as a "brooding embodiment of climate change".
 In the single "So Heavy I Fell Through the Earth" she also experimented with AI-generated music using the NSynth neural synthesizer.

 Grimes described her music as "ADD music", shifting frequently and dramatically – "I go through phases a lot."
-She said "Most music with traditional verse, chorus and bridge structures can probably be considered 'pop.'
-But I think most people think about Top 40 these days when they use the word 'pop,' and I'm emphatically not from that world."
+She said "Most music with traditional verse, chorus and bridge structures can probably be considered 'pop'.
+But I think most people think about Top 40 these days when they use the word 'pop', and I'm emphatically not from that world."
 She said that Panda Bear's 2007 album Person Pitch "jumpstarted" her mind.
 She explains, "Up until that point I had basically only made weird atonal drone music, with no sense of songwriting.
 I barely understood anything about music ...
 But suddenly all music clicked into place and seemed so simple and easy.
 I was pretty much able to spontaneously write songs immediately after listening to this album once."